The best times to visit British Columbia for ideal weather are

 Weather in British Columbia

-Average temperatures in British Columbia vary little and are seasonally temperate.
-The area is in the top 89 percent of tourist destinations for pleasant weather.
+Average temperatures in British Columbia vary greatly.
+Considering humidity, temperatures feel cold for most of the year with a fair chance of precipitation about half of the year.
+The area is less temperate than some — in the 25th percentile for pleasant weather — compared to tourist destinations worldwide.
 Weeks with ideal weather are listed above.
-If you’re looking for the very warmest time to visit British Columbia, the hottest months are July, August, and then June.
+If you’re looking for the very warmest time to visit British Columbia, the hottest months are August, July, and then September.
 See average monthly temperatures below.
-The warmest time of year is generally mid-August where highs are regularly around 67.1°F (19.5°C) with temperatures rarely dropping below 50.1°F (10.1°C) at night.
+The warmest time of year is generally mid August where highs are regularly around 67.1°F (19.5°C) with temperatures rarely dropping below 50.1°F (10.1°C) at night.

 British Columbia Temperatures (Fahrenheit)